theironcook/Kojak/README.md

 * sortBy - kRep.funcPerf({sortBy: 'WholeTime'});
 * max - kRep.funcPerf({max: 30}); // I want 30 results instead of the default of 20
 * filter - kRep.funcPerf({filter: ['BaseModel', 'BaseView']}); // I only want results that contain 'BaseModel' or 'BaseView' in their path

+funcPerf will also report 4 additional fields you might find useful
+* AvgIsolatedTime - this is just IsolatedTime / CallCount
+* AvgWholeTime - this is just WholeTime / CallCount
+* MaxIsolatedTime - this is the maximum isolated time across all different invocations of the function - the slowest time the function was called.
+* MaxWholeTime - this is the maximum whole time across all different invocations of the function - the slowest time the function was called.

 <br>
 After seeing what your slowest functions are you might want to know how they are being invoked.
 This is particularly